Disclosure: PCBuildRanked earns from qualifying Amazon purchases.

 Prioritize based on what’s actually holding you back:

 - GPU first — if your card is more than two generations old, this is where 80% of your gaming performance gap lives.
-A 2018–2021 GPU on any platform benefits enormously from an RDNA 4 or Ampere/Ada replacement.
+A 2018–2021 GPU on any platform benefits enormously from an RDNA 4 replacement.

 - PSU before GPU — if you’re running a sub-750W or pre-ATX 3.0 unit, replace it before the GPU or you risk crashing the system under load.